kot-begemot-uk/uml-howto-v2/Networking.md

 1. ifname = str Transports which bind to a local network interface share another option - the name of the interface to bind to.
 This is the ifname option.
-1. src, dst, src\_port, dst\_port - all transports which use a sockets which has the notion of source and destination and/or source port and destination port use these to specify them.
+1. src, dst, src\_port, dst\_port - all transports which use sockets which have the notion of source and destination and/or source port and destination port use these to specify them.
 1. v6 = 0/1 to specify if a v6 connection is desired for all transports which operate over IP.
+Additionally, for transports that have some differences in the way they operate over v4 and v6 (f.e.
+EoL2TPv3), sets the correct mode of operation.

 ### tap transport